 Tuition fee, total:

-This course primarily involves aspects of social and cultural sustainability, and focuses on cultural heritage as a political power in relation to identity and belonging.
-The course provides you with a better understanding of the complex relationships of cultural heritage and people in society, especially those relationships involving authority and power.
-It will also provide you with tools for unpacking these complexities, through critical approaches to heritage and conservation, expressed in contemporary debates and exemplified by case studies from different parts of the world.
+This course primarily covers aspects of social and cultural sustainability and focuses on cultural heritage as a political power in relation to identity and belonging.
+The course provides you with a better understanding of the complex relationships between cultural heritage and people in a society, especially those relationships involving authority and power.
+It will also provide you with tools for unpacking these complexities through critical approaches to heritage and conservation, as expressed in contemporary debates and exemplified by case studies from different parts of the world.